ChristianGaetcke/snipe-it/Client/OSX/README.md

 As soon as you have added the necessary values to `inventory.sh` it is time to use pashua and inspect the package itself.
 You'll want to extract the following files to your desktop: `pashua.sh`

 For convenience I already added a fully packed client where I removed the additional icons and xml-files. (reducing the size of the app by nearly 800kB).
-You'll only need to inspect the folder, go to `path-to-cript`and do the above mentioned changes.
+You'll only need to inspect the folder `Invetory.app`, go to `Resources`and do the above mentioned changes to the file script and save everything.
+Then you can send the app directly to your users..

 ## Deployment